Design Engineering and Styling

 Advanced Vehicle Dynamics for Passenger Cars and Light Trucks

-This interactive seminar will take you beyond the basics of passenger car and light truck vehicle dynamics by applying advanced theory, physical tests and CAE to the assessment of ride, braking, steering and handling performance.
-Governing state-space equations with transfer functions for primary ride and open loop handling will be developed & analyzed.
-Building on the analysis of the state space equations, common physical tests and their corresponding CAE solutions for steady state and transien…
+This course applies advanced theory, physical tests and CAE to the assessment of ride, braking, steering and handling performance, governing state-space equations with transfer functions for primary ride and develop and analyze open loop handling.
+Building on the analysis of the state space equations, common physical tests and their corresponding CAE solutions for steady state and transient vehicle events.
+The "state-of-the-art" vehicle dynamics CAE, and common lab and vehicle tests with metrics…

 Classroom